isc-projects/kea/doc/guide/dhcp4-srv.rst

 Defined options are added to the response when the client requests them at a few exceptions, which are always added.
-To enforce the addition of a particular option set the always-send flag to true as in:
+To enforce the addition of a particular option, set the always-send flag to true as in:

 ::